Celebrate Finger Lakes Grapes!

 Did you know Naples is considered the Grape Pie Capital of the World?
 Over 70,000 grape pies are made in this small town every single year, and once you reach town limits you’ll understand why!
 Purple fire hydrants and grape signs line the streets of the town where the delectable grape pies, tarts and candies can be purchased.

-From twists to gummies, and from healthy purple to tarts, Arbor Hill is a fantastic spot to sample all things grape.
-A stop on the Canandaigua Lake Wine Trail and ROC/FLX Craft Beverage Trail, this winery not only serves a smaller grape tart, but also embraces the grape in the production of grape twists and gummies so addicting you’ll want to buy some for the trip home!
+From ropes to gummies, and from healthy purple to tarts, Arbor Hill is a fantastic spot to sample all things grape.
+A stop on the Canandaigua Lake Wine Trail and ROC/FLX Craft Beverage Trail, this winery not only serves a smaller grape tart, but also embraces the grape in the production of grape gummies and ropes so addicting you’ll want to buy some for the trip home!
 It also offers a shortcake to replicating the grape pie inside your own kitchen with its Healthy Purple Topping and Filling, a grape product that contains the natural juice pulp and skin of the grape for the ultimate topping for cheesecakes or ice cream, filling for kuchens and coffee cakes and, of course, grape pie!

 Naples Grape Festival

 Every year, the streets are full of grape enthusiasts preparing for the Naples Grape Festival in September!
 The festival is held in the Naples Valley to celebrate the area’s grape harvest and wine makers, and thousands of people come to celebrate and sample the grape pies.
-Starting in 1961, this two-day festival features a juried art show, wine tasting, “the World’s Greatest Grape Pie” content, live, original music, tons of food and everything grape, including pies, breads, jams, ice cream, kuchens, juice, grapes and more.
+Starting in 1961, this two-day festival features a juried art show, wine tasting, “the World’s Greatest Grape Pie” contest, live music, tons of food and everything grape, including pies, breads, jams, ice cream, kuchens, juice, grapes and more.
 Today, it is estimated that more than 30,000 grape pies are produced by dozens of bakers in just six weeks of the year!